hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_7/conversations_and_dialogues/from_the_diary_of_a_disciple/702_scc_xvii.md

 Swamiji: It is the land of the Tantras.
 I heard of one "Hankar Deva" who is worshipped there as an Avatara.
 I heard his sect is very wide-spread.
 I could not ascertain if "Hankar Deva" was but another form of the name Shankaracharya.
-They are monks — perhaps Tântrika Sannyasins, or perhaps one of the Shankara sects.
+They are monks — perhaps Tāntrika Sannyasins, or perhaps one of the Shankara sects.

 Disciple: The people of East Bengal have not been able to appreciate you